 The ingredients in my high-protein chicken salad are straightforward.
 I provide suitable swaps under “variations and ingredient substitutions” below.

 - Black beans.
 A can of black beans adds additional protein, fiber, nutrients, and texture.
-I’m a texture girl, so I always consider this when developing a recipe.
 Use any beans you like or leave them out if you don’t want the extra fiber and protein.

 - Cheddar cheese.
-Simple recipes like this require flavorful ingredients, and a good-quality sharp cheddar, mixed into the salad and sprinkled on top, adds a big pot of savory, cheesy, and salty flavor.
+Simple recipes require flavorful ingredients, and a good-quality sharp cheddar provides that!

 - Scallions.
 We use the white parts in the salad for crunch and flavor, and the dark green parts on top add color and freshness.